Tuicaodan/blog-back-up/source/_posts/How-to-setup-comment-feature-for-Hexo-Next.md

 By default, the post header looks like this:
 ![comment title](https://i.imgur.com/WRJzAVX.png)

-I think the word "Comment" is make more sense than " Valine".
+I think the word "Comment" makes more sense than " Valine".
 Here is the solution:

 - Find the `valine.js` file in `/themes/next/scripts/filters/comment/valine.js`
 - Find this line in the file: